patrickhancke/kbc-cloud-native-practical-case/lab-03-external-api/README.md

 ```

 Then we add the actual OpenFeign dependency, notice this is a Spring Cloud starter.
 Similar to the previous Spring Boot
-starters, we don't have to specify the version as it is set in the BOM:
+starters, we don't have to specify the version as it is defined in the BOM:

 ```xml
 <dependency>